Add Google Maps to your Business Directory

 • Setup billing profile, then click Submit to enable billing.

-NOTE: Google gives users $200 free usage every month for maps, routes and places.
+NOTE: Google gives users $200 free usage every month (external link) for maps, routes and places.
 This gives you up to 28 000 map requests and 40 000 direction calls per month, free of charge.
 You will only be billed when your usage exceeds your monthly $200 credit limit.

 - Next click on ‘Enable Maps Platform’ or ‘Create API Credentials’.